Extreme heat and humidity are in the forecast for Madison this week.

 Call 911 if you or someone you know experiences signs/symptoms of heat stroke, which include disorientation, irritability, emotional instability, confusion, altered consciousness, coma, or seizure.

-With hot temperatures on the horizon, here are tips to prevent heat-related illnesses.
+Here are tips to prevent heat-related illnesses.

 - Stay hydrated.
 Don’t wait until you’re thirsty to drink water.